1.9 Safe Disposal of Waste (including sharps)

 Store all waste in a designated, safe, lockable area whilst awaiting uplift.
 Uplift schedules must be acceptable to the care area and there should be no build-up of waste receptacles.

-Sharps boxes must:
+Sharps boxes should:

 Local guidance regarding management of waste at care level may be available.